MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

         return Problem(name="Freight Balancing Problem", problem_type=ProblemType.ising, terms=terms)
     ```

-Your function now contains two functions.
+Your function now contains two function definitions.
 The `main` function is executed when an HTTP request is received.
 It parses the request and looks at the request URL.
 If a `mineralWeights` parameter is found in the URL, these weights are processed.
 If the URL doesn't contain this parameter, the request body is analyzed.
 If a `mineralWeights` parameter is found in the body, these weights are processed.
 Weights are passed to the `createProblemForMineralWeights` function that creates an Azure Quantum `Problem` object.
 The `main` function passes this `Problem` object to an Azure Quantum solver and returns the results.

 ## Prepare your Azure environment